Inappropriate Use Policy

 For NREL's high-performance computing (HPC) systems, learn what constitutes inappropriate use and how incidents of abuse are handled.

-Inappropriate use is use that knowingly, and disregarding both prior warnings and other satisfactory options, violates our Appropriate Use Policies and in particular (a) makes the system difficult to use for other users by exhausting a shared resource (such as bandwidth to /home), or (b) works around established controls (like licensing terms documented on relevant application pages of hpc.nrel.gov, scheduler or storage policy, or /scratch file aging).
+Inappropriate use is use that knowingly, and disregarding both prior warnings and other satisfactory options, violates our Appropriate Use Policies and in particular (a) makes the system difficult to use for other users by exhausting a shared resource (such as bandwidth to /home or checking out network licenses on DAV nodes for extended periods of time), or (b) works around established controls (like licensing terms documented on relevant application pages of hpc.nrel.gov, scheduler or storage policy, or /scratch file aging).
 In order to maintain a productive computational resource for the whole of the user community, the following processes have been put into place.

 A member of the HPC User Program team will get in touch with the associated user, either via e-mail or phone, to explain the situation, educate, and help fix the situation.